trozware/troznet/content/app/icon-builder.md

 [2]: /images/IconBuilder2.png

-Icon Builder creates all the required image files in a folder called "AppIcon.appiconset" inside the "Images.xcassets" folder for your project.
-If you already have images stored in an appiconset folder, Icon Builder will not over-write them, but will add a new folder e.g. "AppIcon-1.appiconset".
+Icon Builder creates all the required image files in a folder called “AppIcon.appiconset”, “AppIcon-Watch.appiconset” or “iMessage App Icon.stickersiconset” inside the “Assets.xcassets” folder for your project.
+If you already have images stored in an appiconset folder, Icon Builder will not over-write them, but will add a new folder e.g. “AppIcon-1.appiconset”.
 You can then switch between AppIcon sets in the project settings for your target app.

-For submitting apps to the iTunes App Store, you will need a 1024x1024 image.
-For convenience, this file (iTunesArtwork@2x.jpg) is saved for you in a folder called iTunes Artwork images in the same folder as your xcodeproj file.
-For iOS, this folder will also include a 512x512 file called iTunesArtwork with no file extension.
-You will need to include this in your project (but not in "Images.xcassets") if you are distributing an AdHoc version of your iOS app through iTunes.

-The ReadMe-IconBuilder.rtf file (saved in the same folder as your xcodeproj file) has more information about the image files created.
+If you prefer to add the icon files manually, select a folder that does not contain a .xcodeproj file and the icon sets will be saved directly to that folder.
+You can then drag the iconset folder manually into “Assets.xcassets” in your Xcode project.

 ---

-## What's New in version 3?
+## What's New in version 5?

-* Support for WatchKit app icons (version 3.0.1)
-* Simplified interface: removed display of smaller icons.
-* Fix for @3x images not being saved when you selected iOS 6 support.
-* iTunesArtwork@2x file now saved as a JPG to avoid iTunes Connect errors.
-* Removed CarPlay icon - Xcode sometimes gave errors when this was included.

-In previous versions of Icon Builder, the app saved all the icon files and you had to install them into your app project manually.
-Now Icon Builder creates an appiconset and installs it automatically in your project.

-The other big change is that Icon Builder now creates icons for Mac apps.
-Mac apps used to use a different file format, but now they use appiconsets too, so it made sense to merge both my icon apps into one.

-This app will NOT create the icns files that were used for Mac apps before Xcode 5 or 6.
-If you need icns files for another environment, use [Icns Maker][4] instead.

-[4]: /icns-maker/
+* Icon images have the correct sRGB color profile attached.
+* For iOS icons, transparency is replaced by white and the alpha channel is removed from the image file.
+* The icons created match the latest Apple guidelines.
+* The app has been completely re-written in Swift to use the latest macOS APIs so only supports macOS 10.13.x or later.

 ---

 ## FAQ

-I thought there were only 2 steps before - why are there 3 now?
+**I thought there were only 2 steps before - why are there 3 now?**

 * The 2 step process gave you a folder of image files.
 You then had to install them manually.
 So really, there were always three steps, but the app was not helping you with step 3.
 By adding a third step asking you to locate your project folder, I was able to make the app install the icons for you automatically.
 So the app is doing step 3 for you.

-What if I want to install the icon files myself?
+**What if I want to install the icon files myself?**

 * When asked to select a folder to save the icons, select a folder that does not contain a .xcodeproj file.
-Icon Builder will save all the files, but not install them into an Images.xcassets folder automatically.
+Icon Builder will save all the files, but not install them into an Assets.xcassets or Images.xcassets folder automatically.

-What image types can I use?
+**What image types can I use?**

 * Any image type compatible with QuickTime, including JPEG, PNG, TIFF, GIF, PDF, PSD, BMP.

-Does this app make icons for iOS 8 apps?

-* Yes, the default is to make icons for iOS 7 & 8 only.
-If your app supports iOS 6 as well, select "Include iOS 6" from the iOS popup and the icon sizes will be altered to suit. iOS 8 does require some larger icons to support the higher resolution display in the iPhone 6 Plus.
-Icon Builder now also creates those files.

-Does Icon Builder create icons for use in Mac apps?
+**Does Icon Builder create icons for use in Mac apps?**

 * Yes.
-When Mac apps used a different file format, I had a separate app to create Mac icns files.
-Now Mac apps use image assets just like iOS apps, but with different image sizes.
-Select Mac in the Device popup to create icons for a Mac app.
+Mac apps use image assets just like iOS apps, but with different image sizes.
+Select "Mac App" in the Device popup to create icons for a Mac app.
+* Icon Builder still allows you to create the old-style .icns file if required by selecting "Mac icns file" in the Device popup menu.
+This can be useful for other development environments or when making icons for documents in your Mac app.

+**What is the difference between Mac App Icon and Mac icns file?**

+* "Mac AppIcon" will create the modern AppIcon set of images for inclusion in your Assets.xcassets.
+* "Mac icns file" will create an old style .icns file with all the image sizes embedded into a single file.
+Open the file in Preview to see the contents.

+**Does Icon Builder create icons for use in Watch Kit apps?**

+* Yes.
+Select "Apple Watch" from the Device popup.
+Create a WatchKit target in your iOS project if necessary.
+When you are choosing the location to save the icons, select the folder containing the main .xcodeproj file.
+Icon Builder will find the WatchKit App folder and save the icons to the WatchKit App&#39;s Assets.xcassets folder.
+The icon set will be called AppIcon-Watch to help you distinguish between sets when allocating them to your apps.
+* When the WatchKit icons have been made, Icon Builder will ask you if you want to use the same image to create the icons for the parent iOS app.
+Unless you want a different icon for the parent app, select the parent app device at this point to create the second set.

+**Does Icon Builder create icons for use in iMessage apps and Sticker Pack apps?**

+* Yes.
+Select "Sticker Pack App" or "iMessage App" from the Device popup.
+When you are choosing the location to save the icons, select the folder containing the main .xcodeproj file and Icon Builder will create the icon sets accordingly.
+* iMessage apps require two sets: one for the Messages extension and one for the parent iOS app.
+When the iMessage icons have been made, Icon Builder will ask you if you want to use the same image to create the icons for the parent iOS app.
+Unless you want a different icon for the parent app, select the parent app device at this point to create the second set.

+**Why is my starting image re-sized for a Sticker Pack app or iMessage app?**

+* For Mac, iOS and Apple Watch apps, all the icons are square.
+For Sticker Pack apps and iMessage apps, most (but not all) of the icons are letterbox-shaped.
+Icon Builder displays your starting image in letterbox format when you choose "Sticker Pack App" "iMessage App" so that you can see how it will look.

+**When I choose any iOS app type, my starting image loses its transparent background!**

+* Apple requires that iOS icons have no transparency so Icon Builder displays the image like that so you can confirm the look.
+If you do not like the default change, edit the image to remove the transparency before using Icon Builder.

-What version of Xcode do I need?
+**What versions of macOS and Xcode do I need?**

-* This app requires Xcode 5.x or later.
+* This app requires macOS 10.13 as it uses the latest APIs to manipulate images.
+* Xcode 9 is the latest version, but Xcode 8 will probably work.

-I don't use Xcode, I use an alternative IDE.
-Can I still use the icons created by this app?
+**I don't use Xcode, I use an alternative IDE.
+Can I still use the icons created by this app?**

 * Yes, you can save the icon set to a folder and install the icons manually in the IDE of your choice.
+If your IDE requires a .icns file, select "Mac icns file" from the device popup.

-What if my starting image is the wrong size?
+**What if my starting image is the wrong size?**

-* If your image is not square, it will be cropped when you drag it in.
+* If your image is not the correct size, it will be cropped or expanded when you drag it in.
 * It will then be resized to create all the required image sizes.
+* If this does not give the result you want, resize or crop the image before dropping it into Icon Builder.

-How do I start again with a blank slate?
+**How do I start again with a blank slate?**

 * Choose "New" from the File menu, or press Command-N.

-Do I have to drag images into the app?
+**Do I have to drag images into the app?**

-* No, you can copy & paste an image file, or an image.
+* No, you can copy &amp; paste an image file, or an image.
-* Or choose "Open Image…" from the File menu, or press Command-O.
+* Or choose "Open Image&hellip;" from the File menu, or press Command-O.

-How can I delete the icons from my project?
+**How can I delete the icons from my project?**

-* Select "Images.xcassets" in the project navigator.
+* Select "Assets.xcassets" in the project navigator.
 * In the next sidebar, you will see a list of the asset sets in your project.
-* Select the one you want to delete (e.g. AppIcon, AppIcon-1) and press the Delete key.
+* Select the one you want to delete (e.g. AppIcon, AppIcon-1, AppIcon-Watch) and press the Delete key.

-I have an old project with no "Images.xcassets" - how do I add that?
+**I have an old project with no "Assets.xcassets" - how do I add that?**

 * Select the project at the top of the Project Navigator.
 * Make sure you are editing the target and go to the General tab.
 * In the "App Icons" section, click the "Use Asset Catalog" button.
-* The "Images.xcassets" folder will be created and any existing icons will be migrated to the new structure.
+* The "Assets.xcassets" folder will be created and any existing icons will be migrated to the new structure.

-Why has the app made more icons than I need?

-* If your app only supports iOS 7/8 or only works with one family of iOS devices, then it does not need all the icons.
-* Select your options from the Device & iOS popups to adjust the number of icons created.

-What if I want to use the images from a Mac .icns file?
+**What if I want to use the images from a Mac .icns file?**

 * Drag it in just like any image file.
 However the largest image in an .icns bundle is 512 x 512, so you may want to create a larger version.

-Why are there files with @2x and @3x in the names?
+**Why are there files with @2x and @3x in the names?**

-* These are for Retina displays and for iOS 7 or 8. iOS knows it needs a certain image size, but if the device has a Retina display, the system will look for an @2x file so it can squeeze twice as many pixels in and make it look sharp.
-  For the iPhone 6 Plus, the system will use the @3x files if they are available.
+* These are for high-resolution displays. iOS knows it needs a certain image size, but if the device has a Retina display, the system will look for an @2x file so it can squeeze twice as many pixels in and make it look sharp.
+For the larger or more recent iPhones, the system will use the @3x files if they are available.

-Why is the iTunesArtwork@2x.jpg file a JPG when all the other files are PNGs?

-* iTunes Connect requires a 1024x1024 image file uploaded for each app.
-  Recently, iTunes Connect has started rejecting some PNGs because they contained an alpha channel, even if they appeared to have no transparency.
-The best way to ensure there would be no alpha channel was to save the image as a JPG.

-Why does the iTunesArtwork file have no file extension?

-* I don't know.
-But that is what Apple specifies for AdHoc distribution through iTunes.
-It is actually a .png image so if you need to open it, add the .png file extension temporarily.

-I use Pixelmator.
-Can I drag my pxm files into Icon Builder?
+**I use Pixelmator.
+Can I drag my pxm files into Icon Builder?**

 * No. Pixelmator's pxm files cannot be used directly.
 Export them as png files first.

-I’m a programmer, not a graphic designer.
-How do I make icon images?
+**I’m a programmer, not a graphic designer.
+How do I make icon images?**

 * One easy way to create basic shapes with gradients, text, added images etc. is to use Keynote.
 I presume PowerPoint has the same sort of abilities.